-What does a fetal ultrasound measure?
+What is a fetal ultrasound?

 Gestational Sac (GS)

 The gestational sac (GS) is a structure that surrounds an embryo and is likely the first pregnancy structure that can be seen on ultrasound in early pregnancy.
 The GS encloses not only the embryo but also the amniotic fluid, which helps to nourish and protect the developing baby.
-The gestational sac is the structure ultrasound technicians look for when they need to confirm the presence and viability of an early pregnancy.
+The gestational sac is the structure ultrasound technicians look for when they need to confirm the presence and viability of early pregnancy.
 It can be used to determine if an intrauterine pregnancy (IUP) exists prior to the visualization of the embryo.
 It can be measured across and the weeks of the pregnancy can be determined with about 5-day accuracy.

 The yolk sac is a membranous sac attached to the embryo.
 It can be seen on ultrasound between the embryo and the gestational sac.
 The yolk sac functions as a means for the nourishment of the embryo before the circulatory system and the placenta develop.